Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Introduction

 \section{Introduction}

-The second law of thermodynamics states that macroscopic complex systems thermalizes--their entropy increases towards its maximum value as time evolves.
-To resolve its contradiction to the unitarity of quantum physics, numerous efforts have been dedicated to describe equilibration and thermalization of isolated quantum system~\cite{reimann2008foundation,rigol2008thermalization,short2011equilibration,rigol2012alternatives,short2012quantum}, where chaotic quantum dynamics drives the isolated system to an equilibrium such that local observables appear thermal.
-The key is that a small system interacts with a large bath system and becomes highly entangled with the bath~\cite{popescu2006entanglement}, and at the same time the reduced state of the small system appears thermal.
-More recently, the notion of deep thermalization~\cite{ho2022exact,cotler2023emergent} provides a further interpretation of such a process via considering quantum measurement on the bath.

-Deep thermalization concerns the state ensemble generated by quantum measurement on the bath, given that the system and bath are jointly entangled in a pure state.
-Conditioned on the measurement result, the system is in a random pure state; collecting conditional states under the different measurement outcomes, one therefore obtains an ensemble of pure states for the system.
-Refs.~\cite{ho2022exact,cotler2023emergent} show that such measurement-induced ensemble becomes Haar random, characterized by high-order moments (hence the name `deep thermalization'), when the system-bath unitary dynamics are sufficiently complex.
-While a large bath compared to the system is essential for deep thermalization~\cite{ho2022exact,cotler2023emergent} and quantum thermalization~\cite{reimann2008foundation,rigol2008thermalization,short2011equilibration,rigol2012alternatives,short2012quantum}, a small bath with certain dynamical control also plays an important role in statistical physics.
+\QZ{Quantum systems equilibrate and thermalize~\cite{reimann2008foundation,rigol2008thermalization,short2011equilibration,rigol2012alternatives,short2012quantum} through chaotic and entangling unitary interaction with a large bath~\cite{popescu2006entanglement}, causing its reduced state to appear thermal~\cite{Donovan2025,Mori2023}.
+More recently, the notion of deep thermalization~\cite{ho2022exact,cotler2023emergent} further considers the state ensemble generated by quantum measurement on the bath, given that the system-bath state is pure. }Conditioned on the measurement result, the system is in a random pure state~\cite{Giulia2025}; collecting conditional states under the different measurement outcomes, one therefore obtains an ensemble of pure states for the system.
+Refs.~\cite{ho2022exact,cotler2023emergent} show that a measurement-induced ensemble becomes Haar random when the unitary dynamics of the system and the bath are sufficiently intricate.